andrewjmead/wpsites/README.md

 Creating your first site is just the beginning.
 Read on to learn how you can build your own templates to create sites specific to your needs!

-# Creating your own templates
+# Building your own templates

 There are three top-level properties in `.wpsites.php`.
 There's `sites_directory`, `defaults`, and `templates`.
 This section covers `defaults` and `templates`.